Developer Guide

 - User enters the

-command, together with the student details. - TutorBuddy creates the profile in the background.
+add_studentcommand, together with the student details. - TutorBuddy creates the profile in the background.

 -